-Oath of Office for Recently Elected Officers: Supervisor A, Kurt Johnson; Supervisor B, Jon Olson; Supervisor C, Mike Ruhland; and Treasurer, Peter Olson

 Chairman Kurt Johnson called the meeting to order at 7:00 PM with all members present: Supervisors—Kurt Johnson, Jon Olson, Mike Ruhland; Treasurer Peter Olson; and Clerk Sandra Lee Olson.
 Jay Tremblay was also in attendance.

 Following the Pledge of Allegiance, Mike Ruhland made a motion to accept the Agenda.
 That motion was seconded by Jon Olson and passed.